parseworks/parseworks/docs/user-guide.md

 ### Maven

-Add the following dependency to your Maven `pom.xml`:
+Add the following dependency to your Maven `pom.xml` (latest release):

 ```xml
 <dependency>